SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 ## Body 1 (choice B)
 ### Topic
-Both the Ming and Ottoman empires were technologically and militarily weakened by their faltering economies
+Both the Ming and Ottoman empires suffered from economies weakened by corruption and revolt caused by inflation.

 ## Body 2
 ### Topic